Donald Stovel Macdonald: Subsequent career

-In 1982, Prime Minister Trudeau appointed Macdonald as chairman of a Royal Commission on the Economic Union and Development Prospects for Canada (the Macdonald Commission).
+In 1982, Prime Minister Trudeau appointed Macdonald as chairman of a Royal Commission on the Economic Union and Development Prospects for Canada (known as the Macdonald Commission).
 The report was released in September 1985 and recommended, among other things, that Canada enter into a free trade agreement with the United States.
 Progressive Conservative Brian Mulroney was prime minister by this time.
 He accepted the recommendation and pursued what became the Canada–US Free Trade Agreement.

-Macdonald was appointed High Commissioner of Canada to the United Kingdom in 1988.
+Macdonald was appointed as High Commissioner for Canada in the United Kingdom in 1988.
 He held that position until 1991, when he returned to his law practice in Toronto.
 He is also a past member of the Steering Committee of the Bilderberg Group.

 Honours and awards

 In 1994, Macdonald was made a Companion of the Order of Canada.
 He received honorary degrees from the Colorado School of Mines, the University of New Brunswick, Carleton University, and the University of Toronto (Doctor of Sacred Letters, Trinity College, University of Toronto).